La Tour, Onya, b. 1896 d. 1976

 Biographical/Historical Note: Art collector, dealer, and painter; Columbus, Ind.
 La Tour founded the Indianapolis Museum for Modern Art, which no longer exists.
 She was director of the Federal Art Gallery, N.Y., and the Onya La Tour Gallery, N.Y.

 Material lent for microfilming 1973 by the Indianapolis Museum of Art.
+The Indianapolis Museum of Art also holds additional papers not included on the microfilm.

 How to Use this Collection